Permanent Beta Share Vision on Innovation with Wittenborg Knowledge Hub

 Theunissen gave a workshop entitled: "Microlearning, an exciting new way of learning that does not take place outside but during your daily life.
 Learn while you live your life.
 Discover a new tool that makes Interactive Micro-Learning (IML) possible."
 In the workshop she showed the IML she developed, using examples from different domains: personal development, support for digital low-literate people and safety exercises.

-Theunissen said: "Their vision on innovation agrees with the vision of our research centre here at Wittenborg University of Applied Sciences, being a knowledge hub.
+Theunissen said: "Their vision on innovation agrees with the vision of our research centre here at WUAS, being a knowledge hub.
 The Wittenborg Knowledge Hub is a dynamic environment where international lecturers, researchers and students bring in their knowledge, experience, skills and cultural background and gain new knowledge, skills and understanding."

 She added: "All in all it was an inspiring symposium in which participants shared visions and ideas for our society."